dirtsimple/php-server/README.md

 * a `scripts/` subdirectory (containing startup scripts that will be run as root in alphanumeric order, if the `RUN_SCRIPTS` variable is set to `1` or `true`)

 Note: if you are using a framework that exposes a subdirectory (like `web` or `public`) as the actual directory to be served by nginx, you must set the `PUBLIC_DIR` environment variable to that subdirectory (e.g. `public`).
 (Assuming you don't override the default web server configuration; see more below.)

+#### Pulling Updates

+You can pull updates from `GIT_REPO` to `CODE_BASE` by running the `pull` command via `docker exec` or `docker-compose exec`, as appropriate.
+If the pull is successful, the container will immediately shutdown so that it will reflect any changed configuration upon restart.
+If you're using a docker-compose container with `restart: always`, the container should automatically restart.
+Otherwise you will need to explicitly start the container again.

+(Note that you must set `GIT_NAME` to a commiter name, and `GIT_EMAIL` to a committer email, in order for pull operations to work correctly.)

 ### Configuration Templating